 Let’s assume you have a non-Scandinavian horse that is not gray, but instead chestnut or bay.
 Are dapples possible?

 The bottom line is that dapples are not “in” every horse.
-When we have the best nutrition, exercise, and grooming programs, the dapples appear.
+The dapples appear when we have the best nutrition, exercise, and grooming programs.